Electronic Cigarette ModsNew Orleans’ best selection of variable voltage, regulated, and mechanical mods.

 A mod is essentially a more powerful, larger, more customizable, higher end version of a standard e-cigarette.
 The mod is the power supply of your e-cigarette, providing your tank with the power to vaporize the e-liquid held inside.
-All of our mods feature a small LED screen that shows your power/wattage/temperature options, battery life, and other details.
+Many of our mods feature a small LED screen that shows your power/wattage/temperature options, battery life, and other details.

 The Mods We Offer

 Crescent City Vape offers a wide variety of mods, from beginner to advanced.
 Our beginner mods are simple, sleek and compact, and easily charged by simply plugging them in.
 A beginner mod will still have more customizability than any plug-and-play starter kit, so they’re perfect if you want to jump into the vape game’s hobbyist side in an easy way.
 Our advanced mods require separate batteries and offer higher wattage, extra features, and/or superior quality.
 Any mod we offer will provide an excellent vape—check out our selection below to find out which one works for you!

 An e-cigarette mod (short for modification) is an apparatus that holds the battery and provides power for your tank.
 A tank screws onto a mod using either eGo or 510 threading.
 For more info on tanks, click here.